Chapter 1:

 “It’s suspicious.
 This has been happening for a bit now, at least a month.
 These lights, we’re the first people that they affected in this way.
 Also, I don’t know if you guys have been keeping up with the news, but the Newtonville lights haven’t appeared since we were up there!
 And more so, I can’t find any actual witness accounts!
 There’s something being covered up.
 You agree with me, right Amala?”

-The silent girl shifted her gaze to the others, then returned to watching nothingness out the backdoor.
-“Maybe…” She responded somewhat dismissively.
+The silent girl swiveled her gaze to the others, then returned to watching nothingness through the backdoor.
+“Maybe…” A somewhat dismissive response.

 “Do you have anything else you dug up?”
 Katie said pushing her back further into the couch cushion.

 “Sure, sure.
-Here’s some stuff people have written on the subject, and some videos.”
+Here’s some stuff people have written on the subject, and some videos!”
 Vernon brought up more and more articles for a few hours.
 The group debated the ideas as most of them were ludicrously inane.
 Many internet threads were filled with people yelling vapid obscenities at each other and claiming it was either aliens or terrorists.
 Everything came up as a possible catalyst, even an ancient evil reawakening, but that was said in jest by Nicolaus; Katie was the only one to chuckle.
-After a while the sun set as the night sky became painted in stars.
-Vernon ordered food, and departed to retrieve it, while leaving the others alone in his house.
+After a while the sun set and the night sky became painted with stars.
+Vernon ordered food, and departed to retrieve it, leaving the others alone in his house.

 Amala turned on the television and with a small yawn her eyes began to flutter.
 She was clearly exhausted the whole time though soldered on.
 Katie got up from the couch and walked over to the kitchen.
 “Hey, Spike!
 Can you help me with something?”
 She shouted to the front room.